-- August 2009–Present: Assistant Professor, Materials Science and Engineering.
+- August 2009–Present: Professor, Materials Science and Engineering.
 University of Nevada, Reno, NV

 - October 2004–August 2009: Brookhaven National Laboratory.
 Upton, NY

 - May 2009: Promoted to Associate Materials Scientist, effective October 2009

 - October 2007–August 2009: Assistant Materials Scientist (Environmental Sciences)

 - March 2007–August 2010: Spokesperson–Beamline X11, National Synchrotron Light Source (NSLS)

 - October 2004–September 2007: Goldhaber Distinguished Fellow (Environmental Sciences)

 - February 2004–September 2004: Post-doctoral associate, Materials Science and Engineering.
 State University of New York at Stony Brook.

 - Principal Investigator, co-PI, and senior researcher on a variety of projects relating to corrosion protection, bioenergy, development of novel materials, and environmental remediation